dgaydukov/cert-aws/files/sa.md

 ###### Network Topology
 Network Topology - is how your computers are arranges and connected with each other.
 There are 2 types of topology:
 * Physical - how devices are physically connected
-* Logical - how are packets sent in our network
+* Logical - how are packets sent inside network
 Types of topology
 * Bus (single line) - we have one cable and all computers are connected to it.
 Disadvantage - if line disruption happens the whole network is broken.
 Outdated today.
 * Ring - all computers are connected into a ring.
 Every computer is connected to 2 neighbors.
 To secure against disruption there is bidirectional-ring network, where all computers connected with 2 cables instead of 1.
 Outdated today.